phproberto/lib_sample/README.md

 **Note about composer libraries and git integration:**

 This repository is not gitignoring external libraries so you can see the full extension folders tree.
-Please not the you have should do so to avoid tracking them with git.
+Please note that you should do so to avoid tracking them with git.
 You only need to add this to your gitignore:

 ```
 /vendors/*